andreiw/UefiToolsPkg/README.md

 [`Library/StdExtLib.h`](Include/Library/StdExtLib.h) last.

 There also a few overrides for StdLib that fix broken StdLib behavior or add features.
-These are highly suggested to be used, and so effectively should be treated like a part of StdExtLib.
+These are effectively to be treated as part of StdExtLib.

 What | Replaces | Notes
 --- | --- | ---